algolia/instantsearch/docgen/src/guides/v3-migration.md

 | `magnifier`            | `showMagnifier`                  |
 | `loadingIndicator`     | `showLoadingIndicator`           |

-With the drop of wrapInput, we decided not to accept `input` as a container anymore.
+With the drop of wrapInput, we decided not to accept `INPUT` as a container anymore.
 If you want complete control over the rendering, you should use the `connectSearchBox`.

 The search box does not support powered-by.
 If you're using a community plan, you should now